VladimirShaleev/ipaddress/doc/cpp-module.md

 ## Using the module {#import-module}

+By default, the assembly of the target for C++ module is disabled.
+To turn on, it is necessary to set the `-DIPADDRESS_BUILD_MODULE=ON` configuration parameter or set it clearly in the CMake file.

 If your compiler supports the **C++20** standard and higher, you can import the **ipaddress** module as follows (there are many restrictions for using C++ modules, read about them [below](#restrictions)):

 ```cmake